pyimreg/python-register/examples/README.rst

   + linreg

-  Uses an affine deformation model to deform the template image and then (attempts to) minimize:
+  Uses an affine deformation model to deform the image and then (attempts to) minimize:

   || T - W(F;p) ||